 Thever serves on the Harvard Women’s Leadership Board, Harvard Kennedy School Women’s Network board and is the Co-Founder/President of the Wharton Women’s Network.
 She was appointed by Manhattan Borough President Gale Brewer to serve on Manhattan Community Board 8 (2018-2020) and served on the board of Futures and Options, a nonprofit organization focused on empowering New York City’s underserved youth (2012-2017).

-Zoe Rosenthal is currently an associate in Oaktree’s Middle-Market Finance group.
+Zoe Rosenthal is currently a Vice President in Oaktree’s Middle-Market Finance group.
 Prior to joining Oaktree in 2019, Ms. Rosenthal spent three years at Goldman Sachs, most recently as an investment banking associate in Leveraged Finance and previously, as an analyst in the Industrials Group.
 She received a B.A. in Statistics from Harvard University.
 Ms. Rosenthal was born and raised in New York City and continues to reside in New York City today.